YuryChebiryak/MMM/index.md

 ## Overview

-The player tries to survive in this ever-changing environment of vertical open world.
+The player tries to survive in this ever-changing environment of vertical massive open world (the world is hand crafted instead of being automatically generated).
 The game offers wide range of game styles and features.
-Players can combine items, craft weapons, build shelter and explore this horror filled world.
+Players can combine items, craft weapons, build shelter, explore and try to survive in this horror filled world.
 TODO STEFAN ADD MORE STUFF HERE

 ### Screenshots of Gameplay